-Understanding your disease and having the latest information will help you feel more comfortable making choices about your care.
-Comprehensive Cancer Centers of Nevada (CCCN) personnel have extensive knowledge about cancer-related challenges and vast resources of information about the various types of cancers and their treatments.
+Understanding your disease and having the latest educational services and information will help you feel more comfortable making choices about your care.
+Comprehensive Cancer Centers personnel have extensive knowledge about cancer-related challenges and vast resources of information about the various types of cancers and their treatments.
 We will help connect you to the services and programs you need—many of which are offered within our cancer treatment centers.

-If you are starting chemotherapy for the first time, CCCN offers a chemotherapy class several times per week at our various treatment centers located throughout Southern Nevada.
+If you are starting chemotherapy for the first time, offers a chemotherapy class several times per week.
 All new patients — we encourage family members to come, too — are required to attend this class before their first chemotherapy treatment.
 The class lasts about an hour, depending on the number of questions our patients and their families have.
 Everyone takes home a folder, which contains useful information about experiencing and managing chemotherapy treatment.

 Before your treatment begins, chemotherapy training classes are coordinated with you personally by appointment.

-An American Cancer Society staff member or volunteer is present two, ½ days weekly at our CCCN treatment center located at 3730 South Eastern Avenue, at Eastern and Twain, to serve you.
-For more information about this program, please contact CCCN social worker Angela Vensor-Cushman, LCSW, at 702.952.3400.
+An American Cancer Society staff member or volunteer is present twice per week at our treatment center located at 3730 South Eastern Avenue.
+Please call 702.952.3400 for more information.